neondatabase/website/content/docs/serverless/serverless-driver.md

 ## How to use the driver

 You can use the driver in the same way you would use `node-postgres`.
-Where you normally import `pg`, import `@neondatabase/serverless` instead.
+Where you usually import `pg`, import `@neondatabase/serverless` instead.
 The following sections show how to use the driver over HTTP and Websockets.

 ## Use the driver over HTTP